mehulagg/gitlab/doc/user/admin_area/settings/instance_template_repository.md

     |-- another_metrics-dashboard.yml
 ```

-Once this is established, the list of custom templates will be included when
+Once this is established, the list of custom templates is included when
 creating a new file and the template type is selected.
-These will appear at the
+These appear at the
 top of the list.

 ![Custom template dropdown menu](img/file_template_user_dropdown.png)